cirocosta/dagger-notes/README.md

                   tells buildkit to solve?

 ```

+***ps. from the future**: this is not a full picture, like, really not a full
+picture, and no, we're not sending graphql queries directly to the engine, the
+engine is more like worker that will be doing not much more than running things
+(and dealing with storage too)*

 let's move on an see how much more detail we can add to this (pretty sure
 there's much more to it) - onto setting up a small sample!